planet-nine-app/sessionless/docs/How does this work.md

   return senderPubKey.toRawBytes(false).slice(1)
 ```

-We use a slightly different method to verify the signature, because it's faster, and comes from the underlying crypto libraries that the blockchains use [see more here](https://crypto.stackexchange.com/questions/57718/verification-using-recovered-public-key-from-ecdsa-signature-and-normal-verifica#57725).
+We use a slightly different method to verify the signature, because it's faster, and comes from the underlying crypto libraries that the blockchains use [see more here](https://crypto.stackexchange.com/questions/57718/verification-using-recovered-public-key-from-ecdsa-signature-and-normal-verifica#57725), but the idea is the same.
+A client sends a signed request, and the server verifies the request with the client's public key.
+Because we've granted that client a uuid, we have a user id for them, and can maintain account continuity.

+There's nothing Earth shattering here, but its power is in its simplicity.
+This transactional authentication is what is being used to verify millions of dollars worth of transactions.
+Sessionless is just a lightweight multi-platform library that enables this type of authentication with traditional centralized databases.